-Visiting Paris with the family, tips for riding the Metro and how to get out of maze-like stations, museums and monuments, laundromats, restrooms, what to do when restaurants are closed on the weekend.
+Visiting Paris with the family, tips for riding the Metro and how to get out of maze-like stations, museums and monuments, laundromats, restrooms, what to do when restaurants are closed on the weekend, where to stay.

 Ride the Metro –

 Riding the Metro (subway) is a speedy and inexpensive way to get around Paris.
 Here’s a few things to keep in mind.

 Lines are all clearly numbered and colored coded, both on the Metro map, and signs in the stations, e.g. Line 1 is yellow.

 Before getting on, know when direction you’re headed, e.g. in the direction of La Defense or Chateau de Vincennes (end stops for Line 1).
 Also, you may need to change lines, so remember your transfer station.

 Buying tickets – Buy individual tickets for one trip (zones 1-2 for the city center), buy a day ticket Mobilis for unlimited rides on a single day, or Paris Visite for unlimited rides on 1,2,3, or 5 consecutive days.

 To go through the turnstile, stick the ticket in the slot, it will pop up.
 Take the ticket with you.

 Tip: Keep your ticket handy, don’t bury it.
 Although we haven’t seen this before, in one instance, Metro personnel came through, checking everyone’s tickets.
 Without a valid ticket, there can be a penalty.